iamseeley/tseeley.com/content/posts/simpl-site.md

 };
 ```

-you can then use these helpers in your templates. for example, here's how you might use the `getCurrentRoute` helper in a header partial:
+you can then use these helpers in your templates. here's how you might use the `getCurrentRoute` helper in a header partial:

 ```html
 <header>